 The e-commerce industry in China is intensely competitive.
 We compete to attract, engage and retain buyers, merchants, and other participants on our platforms.
 Our current or potential competitors include (i) major e-commerce operators in China, (ii) major traditional and brick-and-mortar retailers in China, (iii) retail companies in China focused on specific product categories and (iv) major internet companies in China that do not operate e-commerce businesses now but may enter the e-commerce business area or are in the process of initiating their e-commerce businesses.
 These current or future competitors may have longer operating histories, greater brand recognition, better supplier or merchant relationships, stronger infrastructure, larger buyer bases or greater financial, technical or marketing resources than we do.
 Competitors may leverage their brand recognition, experience and resources to compete with us in a variety of ways, including making investments and acquisitions for the expansion of their product and service offerings.
-Some of our competitors may be able to secure more favorable terms from merchants, devote greater resources to marketing and promotional campaigns, adopt more aggressive pricing or inventory policies and devote substantially more resources to develop their IT systems and technology.
+Some of our competitors may be able to secure more favorable terms from merchants, devote greater resources to develop their IT systems and technology.
 Some of these competitors may also offer "team purchase" on their platforms or offer innovative purchase models that may turn out to be highly popular among buyers, and buyers may prefer them over our team purchase model.
 In addition, new and enhanced technologies may increase the competition in the market we operate in.
 Increased competition may reduce our profitability, market share, user base and brand recognition.
-There can be no assurance that we will be able to compete successfully against current or future competitors, and such competitive pressures may have a material and adverse effect on our business, financial condition and results of operations.
+There can be no assurance that we will be able to compete successfully against current or future competitors pressures may have a material and adverse effect on our business, financial condition and results of operations.